fenris55/fullstack_open_capstone_prep/README.md

-All exercises and projects for the Fullstack Open course.
+Part 1 and Part projects and exercises for the Fullstack Open course.